TolikPylypchuk/SharpHook/docs/articles/testing.md

 # Testing

 SharpHook provides two classes which make testing easier.
-They aren't required since mocks can be used instead, but unlike mocks, no setup is required to use these classes.
+They aren't required since mocks can be used instead, but unlike mocks, no setup is required to use these classes, and they respect the invariants of their real counterparts.

 > [!NOTE]
 > Testing classes are contained directly in the `SharpHook` package.
 This increases the package size, but these classes